arisacoba/new-mac/README.md

 > New mac, who dis

-Bunch of checklists to do when setting up a new Mac.
-There must be a way to automate this; I just had to work on what I have to make the setting up happen.
+Bunch of checklists to do when setting up a new Mac

 Last update: `3 September 2024`